aqsyonas/cloki-go/README.md

 ----

 #### License & Copyright
-This project is released under the MIT License
+This project is released under the Apache License 2.0

 Copyright (c) 2020 QXIP B.V.